Windows Vista: Service Pack 1

 Two areas have seen changes in SP1 that have come as the result of concerns from software vendors.
 One of these is desktop search; users will be able to change the default desktop search program to one provided by a third party instead of the Microsoft desktop search program that comes with Windows Vista, and desktop search programs will be able to seamlessly tie in their services into the operating system.
 These changes come in part due to complaints from Google, whose Google Desktop Search application was hindered by the presence of Vista's built-in desktop search.
 In June 2007, Google claimed that the changes being introduced for SP1 "are a step in the right direction, but they should be improved further to give consumers greater access to alternate desktop search providers".
 The other area of note is a set of new security APIs being introduced for the benefit of antivirus software that currently relies on the unsupported practice of patching the kernel (see Kernel Patch Protection).

 An update to DirectX 10, named DirectX 10.1, marked mandatory several features that were previously optional in Direct3D 10 hardware.
 Graphics cards will be required to support DirectX 10.1.
 SP1 includes a kernel (6001.18000) that matches the version shipped with Windows Server 2008.

 The Group Policy Management Console (GPMC) was replaced by the Group Policy Object Editor.
 An updated downloadable version of the Group Policy Management Console was released soon after the service pack.

 SP1 enables support for hotpatching, a reboot-reduction servicing technology designed to maximize uptime.
 It works by allowing Windows components to be updated (or "patched") while they are still in use by a running process.
 Hotpatch-enabled update packages are installed via the same methods as traditional update packages, and will not trigger a system reboot.

 Service Pack 2

-Service Pack 2 for Windows Vista and Windows Server 2008 was released through different channels between April and June 2009, one year after the release of Windows Vista SP1, and four months before the release of Windows 7.
+Service Pack 2 for Windows Vista and Windows Server 2008 was released through different channels between April 28 and June 9, 2009, one year after the release of Windows Vista SP1, and four months before the release of Windows 7.
 In addition to a number of security and other fixes, a number of new features have been added.
-However, it did not include Internet Explorer 8, but instead was included in Windows 7, which was released four months after Vista SP2.
+It did not include Internet Explorer 8, which was included in Windows 7, and made available as an update for Windows Vista.